Halo Solutions kept players, staff and spectators safe at this six week event.

 1/11/2018 to 31/07/2019

-The provision of the Halo System cut down dramatically on post tournament compliance and auditting measures because of the powerful reporting tools and analytics in place within the system.
-The requirement for all security team members to log in, every shift, at every hotel also meant that the tournament had reassurance they were getting the right number of staff they were paying for - tournament wide.
+The provision of the Halo System cut down dramatically on post tournament compliance and auditing measures because of the powerful reporting tools and analytics in place within the system.
+The requirement for all security team members to log in, every shift, at every hotel also meant that the tournament had reassurance they were getting the right number of staff they were paying for - tournament wide, every shift, every day.

 The ability for information, intelligence and images to be shared, immediately, amongst police, security, stadia, hotels and team transport was a game changer.
-By pro-actively and legally targetting and successfully dirupting the minority of people who set out on criminality activity the whole tournament was safeguarded.
+By pro-actively and legally targetting and successfully disrupting the minority of people who set out on criminal activity the whole tournament was safeguarded.
 From sponsorship rights being protected against ticket fraud, or counterfeit goods, to more serious offences.
 All disrupted because of Halo.

 The project in numbers